Self-bound hybrid stars with strong phase transitions can relieve major compact star observation tensions: RESULTS AND Discussions

-We can see that all three types of self-bound stars can have viable parameter space for their slow stable branch (colored curves) to satisfy the constraints of XTE J1914-338, while the non-hybrid star branch (dot-dashed black curves) before the phase transition to meet all other constraints without the need for much fine-tuning.
-Besides, it can be seen that the slow stable branch of all hybrid star types manifests the following common features: \begin{itemize} \item $\omega_0^2$ increases after the phase transition, with a larger slope and eigenfrequency peak for a smaller $P_{\rm trans}$ (dashed) or a larger $\Delta\rho/{\rho_{\rm trans}}$ (darker) or stiffer core EOS (orange). \item a larger $\Delta\rho/{\rho_{\rm trans}}$ or a stiffer core EOS (i.e., larger $c_s^2$ for HybQS and HybSS, or larger $\gamma$ for IHS) maps to a more extended slow stable branch. \end{itemize} We expect these features to also apply to conventional slow stable hybrid stars.
+We can see that all three types of self-bound stars can have viable parameter space for their slow stable branch (colored curves) to satisfy the constraints of XTE J1914-338, while the nonhybrid star branch (dot-dashed black curves) before the phase transition meets all other constraints without the need for much fine-tuning.
+In addition, it can be seen that the slow stable branch of all hybrid star types manifests the following common features: \begin{itemize} \item $\omega_0^2$ increases after the phase transition, with a larger slope and eigenfrequency peak for a smaller $P_{\rm trans}$ (dashed) or a larger $\Delta\rho/{\rho_{\rm trans}}$ (darker) or stiffer core EOS (orange). \item a larger $\Delta\rho/{\rho_{\rm trans}}$ or a stiffer core EOS (i.e., larger $c_s^2$ for HybQS and HybSS, or larger $\gamma$ for IHS) maps to a more extended slow stable branch. \end{itemize} These features also manifest in a generalized parameter scan presented in the Appendix \ref{extended}.
+We expect these features to also apply to conventional slow stable hybrid stars.

-Besides, Fig.~\ref{fig_S1} also shows that HybSSs have some peculiar behaviour compared to other types: for cases of transition near $2\, M_\odot$ (solid curves), they develop hybrid branches that cross the XTE J1914-338's $M$-$R$ region with $\partial M/\partial P_c>0$, meaning that they are even stable in the rapid transition context.
+Additionally, Fig.~\ref{fig_S1} also shows that HybSSs have some peculiar behaviour compared to other types: for cases of transition near $2\, M_\odot$ (solid curves), they develop hybrid branches that cross the XTE J1914-338's $M$-$R$ region with $\partial M/\partial P_c>0$, meaning that they are even stable in the rapid transition context, while those with $\partial M/\partial P_C<0$ are usually termed ``disconnected branch" in rapid phase transition context~\cite{Alford:2013aca}.
 Furthermore, without invoking Scenario 2, they can already satisfy GW190814's $M_{\rm TOV}>2.59^{+0.08}_{-0.09}\, M_{\odot}$ constraint, provided a late phase transition (dashed curves).